kavata9/Java-Interview-Questions/README.md

 * What is an Internet Protocol?
 ## Android
 * What are the four main components of an Android Application?
+1.Activities

+They dictate the UI and handle the user interaction to the smart phone screen.

+2
+Services

+They handle background processing associated with an application.

+3
+Broadcast Receivers

+They handle communication between Android OS and applications.

+4
+Content Providers

+They handle data and database management issues.
 * What is the purpose of a package name?
+This is of importance as it helps to uniquely identify ones app from others in google playstore.

 * What is the purpose of Android Virtual Device?
+This is used as a simmulator for an actual phone or device and it is for the purpose of testing.